-Icons of the Mystical Supper with (a) Christ seated in the middle and (b) at the head of the table
+Icons of the Mystical Supper with (a) Christ seated in the middle and (b) at the head of the table There are several important icons of the Mystical Supper.

-Our whole body is cleansed through baptism, but we still sin which leaves us defiled and dirty.
-The Church provides the Sacrament of Confession so we can be cleansed again.
-The feet washing represents the Sacrament of Holy Confession by which we are cleansed of our sins.
-Icon of the Mystical Supper There are several important icons of the Mystical Supper.
 Here are two common icons: one where Christ is seated in the middle of the table (left icon) and one where He is at the head of the table (right icon).
 There are common teachings in both icons.
 In the Upper Room, Christ and His Apostles are seated for the Passover Meal.
 We see Christ giving the first Eucharist.
 "Take, eat; this is my Body.
-Drink of it all of you; for this is my blood of the New Covenant" (St. Matthew 26:26-28).
-St. John, His beloved disciple, is beardless, seated to the left of Christ, and leaning towards Jesus while receiving a piece of bread.
-Judas Iscariot, the betrayer, is seated third from the left and dipping his hand into the dish as he was told to in St. Matthew 26:23.
-The other Apostles are confused and talking amongst themselves, not fully understanding what just happened or what comes next.
-In many Christian households, there is a painting by Leonardo Da Vinci that is not considered an Orthodox icon and possibly not even Christian art.
-Da Vinci was Roman Catholic but had other ideas influencing his paintings.
-When we compare his painting to the icon of the Mystical Supper, we quickly understand why it is important for us to use the icon for our spiritual growth.
+Drink of it all of you; for this is my Blood of the New Covenant" (St. Matthew 26:26-28).
+St John, His beloved disciple, is beardless, seated to the left of Christ and leaning towards Jesus while receiving a piece of bread.
+Judas Iscariot, the betrayer, is seated third from the left, and dipping his hand into the dish as he was told to in St. Matthew 26:23.
+The other Apostles are confused and talking amongst themselves, not fully understanding what had just happened or what comes next.
+Many Christians have the famous painting by Leonardo Da Vinci.
+This is not an Orthodox icon, and we need to be careful as Da Vinci was Roman Catholic but had other ideas that may have influenced his paintings.
+When we compare his painting to the Icon of the Mystical Supper, we quickly understand why it is important for us to use the Icon for our spiritual growth.